OpenSourceEconomics/econ-project-templates/docs/source/index.md

 The first should lure you in quickly.
-The second should convince you to stick to the tools in the long run – unless you have fought with large research projects before, at this point you nay think that all of this is overkill and far more difficult than necessary.
+The second should convince you to stick to the tools in the long run – unless you have fought with large research projects before, at this point you may think that all of this is overkill and far more difficult than necessary.
 It is not. _\[although I am always_
 [happy to hear](https://www.wiwi.uni-bonn.de/gaudecker/) _about easier alternatives\]_